smx-smx/KodiSharp/README.md

 ```python
 Initialize(MessageCallbackFunc, True)
 ```
-The second argument to `Initialize` indicates whether the debugger should be launched.
+The last argument to `Initialize` indicates whether the debugger should be launched.
 Next time you run the plugin, a debugger selection window should pop up.

 You should then see a breakpoint on